 Pitbull breeding is relatively easy on a physiologic and anatomic label.
 The breed is large enough to avoid most anatomical whelping issues, and the overall health of the breeding bullies does not make them a breed at risk.
 Particular care must be taken for the diet of a pregnant pitbull bitch: she may lose muscle mass if you do not increase the calorie and protein density.

 Average Litter Size

 On average, an American Pit Bull Terrier will give birth to 5 to 10 puppies per litter.
 The size of the litter will vary depending on the age of the two parents, the size of the mother, and the overall fitness of the female.
 If you are interested in what influences the potential size of a litter, have a quick read of our blog post.=

 Best Diet for Pregnant Pitbulls

-Not surprisingly, pregnant and nursing pitbull females require an increase of calories and nutrients to deliver a healthy litter of pups.
+Not surprisingly, pregnant and nursing pitbull females require an increase in calories and nutrients to deliver a healthy litter of pups.
 Pregnant and lactating pit bulls can require up to three times the normal amount of calories when lactating (especially during weeks 3-5 of lactation).

-A high-calorie dog food makes it easier for dogs to get all the calories they need.
+High-calorie dog food makes it easier for dogs to get all the calories they need.
 One popular brand of food for many pitbull owners is called Bully Max.
 One cup of their High-Performance Dog Food contains a whopping 535 calories, which is 2-3 times more than most commercial dog foods.
 For this reason, and due to its high protein and nutrient content, Bully Max is a great choice for any APBT breeder who wants to raise their dogs to be strong and healthy.

 Pitbulls for Performance